paddlesteamers.info : The Internet's leading database of

 Maid of the

-After years of neglect after withdrwal from service in 1981, the last major paddler built for the UK remains moored at Balloch, Loch Lomond, but is now being restored to her former glory.
-Open for visitors to stroll around and relax in the cafe/bar she is also available as a function suite and with the adjacent steam powered slipway now restored and the working machinery available to view on selected wekends, there is now much to see.
-There is now a real chance she will return to service as the UK's Heritage Lottery Fund has given an initial indication that it could be a candidate for a substantial grant towards the renovation work required.
-The owners are a charity registered in Scotland
+After years of neglect after withdrawal from service in 1981, the last major paddler built for the UK remains moored at Balloch, Loch Lomond, but is now being restored by volunteers.
+Open for visitors to stroll around and relax in the cafe/bar she is also available as a function suite and with the adjacent steam powered slipway now restored and the working machinery available to view on selected weekends, there is now much to see.
+For 2019 it is hoped that the vessel's engines will be able to be turned with steam provided by a shore-side boiler.
+Major renovation works will continue whilst a new application to the Heritage Lottery Fund is made.

 steamer built in Hungary in 1957 is under refurbishment at Gorodets,